Search term(s):

 (Synonyms: Charas Blanc, Lardot, Macabeu, Maccabéo, Maccabeu, Viura.)

 Macabeo is an old white-wine grape most likely originating in the Vilafranca del Penedès region of Catalunya in Spain.
 It is almost equally common to find it called “Viura” as “Macabeo”; we here follow Jancis Robinson in her encyclopedic book Wine Grapes in referring to it as Macabeo.
-Quite often, the wines will be founbd labelled simply “White Rioja” (or the Spanish equivalent “Rioja Blanco”), but recent changes in Spanish wine laws now allow white Riojas to contain as little as 51% Viura (as it is called there), so if looking at such a bottle, take care to read the back label.
+Quite often, the wines will be found labelled simply “White Rioja” (or the Spanish equivalent “Rioja Blanco”), but recent changes in Spanish wine laws now allow white Riojas to contain as little as 51% Viura (as their laws call it), so if looking at such a bottle, take care to read the back label.

 Today, Macabeo is grown and vinified on both sides of the Pyrenees Mountains: in northern Spain and in southern France.
 The French production is much smaller than the Spanish (which is mostly the Rioja region), but the wines from there (the Roussillon region) are quite well-made.